-I obtained my Doctor of Veterinary Medicine (DVM) degree from University of Ibadan in Nigeria, after which I relocated to the United States to pursue my PhD in Molecular Microbiology at the University of Missouri-Columbia, under the mentorship of Dr. Stefan Sarafianos.
-Given my interest in preclinical drug discovery and development, following my PhD, I further pursued additional training in veterinary clinical pathology at the University of California-Davis, with special focus on toxicologic clinical pathology.
-After the completion of my residency training, I joined Midwestern University in Arizona, as an Assistant Professor of Clinical pathology (tenure-track), where I developed my research lab, mentored professional students interested in research and also taught clinical pathology courses.
+I obtained my Doctor of Veterinary Medicine (DVM) degree from University of Ibadan in Nigeria, following which I relocated to the United States to pursue my PhD in Molecular Microbiology at the University of Missouri-Columbia.
+Following the completion of my PhD, I was accepted for a residency training program in veterinary clinical pathology at the University of California-Davis.
+After the completion of my residency training program, I became a Diplomate of American College of Veterinary Pathologists after passing the board certification exam.
+Subsequently, I joined the College of Veterinary Medicine, Midwestern University, Glendale, Arizona, as an Assistant Professor of Clinical pathology (tenure-track), where I developed my research lab, mentored professional students interested in biomedical research and also taught clinical pathology courses.
 I joined Genentech in 2016 as a clinical pathologist to provide scientific support for oncology and non-oncology therapeutic safety and development, along with translational biomarker development.

 Int J Toxicol., 38 (1):12-22.
 (2019 American College of Toxicology Best Paper Award which was awarded in 2020; Also selected for issue cover).